How to Start a Business

 Corporations also need to pay a 5.5% corporate tax on all profits over $50,000.

-Depending on your industry, you may also have to pay additional taxes.
+Depending on your line of work, you may also have to pay additional industry-specific taxes.
 For example, if you plan on selling aviation fuel to small private airports, you’ll need to pay the Florida Fuel Tax.

 How do I register for Florida state taxes?